security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Guidance on use

-Different sources will spell a person's name in different ways, so we choose a name to be a canonical entry for that person.
-Whenever possible, this field will contain the most complicated or complete version of a person's name, even if it has the smallest number of citations.
+Different sources will spell the name of a person in different ways, so we choose a name to be a canonical entry for that person.
+Whenever possible, the canonical entry will contain the most complicated or complete version of a person's name, even if it has the smallest number of citations.
 For example `Magaji Musa Majia'a` will be used instead of `Magaji Musa Majiaa`.
 Other names will be placed in the `Aliases or alternative spellings` field.

-## Aliases or alternative spellings {#person_other_names}
+## Person: Aliases {#person_aliases}

 ### Description